Scala Tutorials Part #1 - Getting Started with Scala

 This is followed by a

 If you are using an IDE, then you can trace the entire call by holding ctrl+click on the method (Shortcuts differ with operating systems.
-On the mac this is cmd+click).
+On a Mac this is cmd+click).

 Python folks should find this syntax similar, it simply prints out the given string to the console.